Location: Lynch, NE, US

 Room and Board Arrangements:

-Students will camp around a main house which will be used for bathrooms, showers, and cooking needs.
-We will be taking turns cooking and cleaning in camp.
+Students will share bunkhouse rooms, bathrooms with showers, and a full kitchen is also supplied.
+We will be taking turns cooking and cleaning for meals.
 The house has a storm shelter and places to get inside out of weather if necessary.
-Cost: Tuition for 5 credit hours Additional Fees $700.00 (estimated)
+Cost: Tuition for up to 6 credit hours and Additional Fees $700.00 (estimated).

-5 credits available credits offered by Augustana University .
+6 available credits offered by Augustana University.
 Tuition: is subject to change based on University fees.
 Estimated $400 per credit hour.
-Plus $700 for room, board, and supplies. .
+Plus $700 for room, board, and supplies.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.